reddit/devvit/devvit-docs/docs/devvit_rules.md

 Our app review process typically takes approximately one week from receipt of a complete submission, but may take longer depending on app review volumes or complexity of a given app.
 We aim to promptly review all apps but cannot guarantee a specific review time, particularly if your app seeks to unlock premium features.
 Our Devvit Rules and Reddit Terms & Policies are also evolving, which can impact the status of previously reviewed apps.
 Please be patient with us as we build Devvit and review your app.

-You are required to resubmit your app for Reddit App Review every time you publish changes to it.
+You are required to resubmit your app for Reddit app review every time you publish changes to it.
 However, if your updates do not alter your app’s functionality significantly or in a way that might impact its compliance with these Devvit Rules or any other Reddit Terms & Policies, then your updates will go through a streamlined review.

-We may require you to provide additional information to us in order to complete our App Review.
+We may require you to provide additional information to us in order to complete our app review.
 We also may periodically or randomly re-review your app and require you to make changes or otherwise face a suspension or ban of your app if we find it to no longer be compliant with these Devvit Rules and Reddit Terms & Policies.

-If you have questions about Reddit’s App Review and approval process or these Devvit Rules, please reach out for [help](https://developers.reddit.com/docs/help).
+If you have questions about Reddit’s app review and approval process or these Devvit Rules, please reach out for [help](https://developers.reddit.com/docs/help).

 ## General rules